EricSJSU-DataScience/CS163_project/README.md

 LSTM was selected primarily driven by its capability to handle sequential data, essential for capturing fluctuations in total number of actived businesses across periods.

+Random Survival Forest (RSF) model was selected due to its decision tree, a variance of Random Forest model.
+The dataset could use start-year, month, NAICS, and district info to feed this model and predict a new business opening in the future.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>